Lambdaspire/SwiftNotifications/README.md

 ### Push Notifications App Entitlement

-Shouldn't be s surprise that you'll need to include the **Push Notifications** entitlement for your app target.
+Shouldn't be a surprise that you'll need to include the **Push Notifications** entitlement for your app target.

 ### Registering Dependencies